DIYbiosphere/sphere/docs/about/CODE_OF_CONDUCT.md

 #### **Directly**
 Address the wrongdoer, sharing your feelings in response to their behavior and how it hurts you or others.
 Do not ridicule, insult, etc. On the other hand, if you are the wrongdoer, whether you get called out or you realize on your own, you should apologize directly and ask how you can make it up to that person.

-Unacceptable material or language may be directly removed or rejected by members of [development community][community].
+Unacceptable material or language may be directly removed or rejected by members of the [development community].

 #### **Report it**
 Contact a [project director][gh_directors]\*\* if you do not feel comfortable addressing the wrongdoer.
 Contributors with unacceptable behavior ­­­— be it inappropriate, threatening, offensive or harmful — shall be banned temporarily or permanently.
 Project directors are obliged to maintain the confidentiality of the incident's reporter, and commited to fairly and consistently reviewing all reports and applying these principles to the project, those who don't may be suspended or removed as directors.

-{% include help.html title="TLDR: Be respectful!!" text="Don't be gross or rude to others; offenders will be &quot;prosecuted&quot;.
-Report offenses to a [project director][gh_directors]**" %}
+{% include help.html title="TLDR: Be respectful!!" text="Don't be gross or rude to others; offenses can be dealt directly or by reporting it to a [project director][gh_directors]**" %}

 - - -
 \* Based on the [Contributor Covenant Code of Conduct v1.4.0][1]. <br>